SANGNGUYEN24/QuizMaker/README.md

 # QuizMaker app using Flutter vs Firebase
-## Version 0.1
+## Version 0.2

 ### Update:

 Data:

-    Big achievement -> Each user has own their data in a separate document in Firestore
+    - Each user has own their data in database
+    - Auto update user Name when user sign in with Google account
+    - Fix little bugs when update and get user data

 UI:

+    - Display a loading image and fade it to real image
     - Custom snackBar and Circular icon for loading
     - Custom ListView
     - Empty list message: Quizzes you add appear here

-Bug:

-    - Fixed check snapshot.data == null
-    - Fixed get each quiz question in a subcollection (Firestore)
+    - Fix overflow renderFlow when user type in long string, display ... if it overflow

-## Commit date: 22/06/2021
+## Commit date: 24/06/2021